 - Strongly recommended as a prerequisite for Year 12 Design and Visual Communication (Graphics) and recommended for students taking Year 12 and 13 Hard Materials Technology. - Students can go into further study at Polytechnic or University in drawing, design and media courses.

-Design and Visual Communication (Graphics) is assessed by internal and external Achievement Standards.
-There are no exams as all external assessment is on the basis of a portfolio of work.
+Assessment opportunities will include Achievement Standards using a combination of internal and external assessment.
+There are no exams as all external assessment is based on a portfolio of work due early Term 4.